 - Hashtag- create your own unique hashtag for your Senior Endeavor

-- Add a hashtag scroll to your wiki
+- Add a hashtag scroll to your website

 - Choose a mentor that will have the time and expertise to share with you throughout your project.